Skip to content

 Example:

-local error, error_message = FS.CreateDirectory("data/mystuff/somefolder")
+local success, error_message = FS.CreateDirectory("data/mystuff/somefolder")

 print("failed to create directory: " .. error_message)